weizhouUMICH/SAIGE/README.md

 Source code for all versions are here https://www.dropbox.com/sh/zmlu1llpxd66pjl/AADFqdssvOBjbWZch6Q9zYNaa?dl=0

 # Log for fixing bugs
+* 0.29.4
+  add a funxtion to detect the perfect seperation for binary traits (NOT fully tested yet)
 * 0.29.3:
   update SAIGE step 1 to use the updated R libary SPAtest 3.0.0